|

 - Indian and Tibetan cookery

-- Tibetan, Ayervedic and Thai massage
+- Tibetan, Ayurvedic and Thai massage

-- Hindu and Buddhist meditation
+- Buddhist meditation

 - Hindu miniature painting and Tibetan thangka painting